Our AI uses complex math and algorithms to understand your financial behavior.

 1. Bank Account Health - There are multiple factors that we look into in your bank account.

-Your average balance over time and the number of bank fees, NSF fees, Overdraft fees you’ve been charged.
-Bank fees, penalties, late fees, NSF Fees, Overdrafts visible in your bank transactions may prevent you from qualifying.
+Your average balance over time and the number of bank fees, NSF fees, and overdraft fees you’ve been charged.
+Bank fees, penalties, late fees, NSF Fees and overdrafts visible in your bank transactions may prevent you from qualifying.